jialuechen/windtunnel/README.md

 [![Python Versions](https://img.shields.io/pypi/pyversions/deepfolio.svg)](https://pypi.org/project/deepfolio/)
 [![Keras](https://img.shields.io/badge/Keras-3.x-red)](https://keras.io/)

-**deepfolio** is a Python library for portfolio optimization built on top of Keras 3.
+**deepfolio** is a Python library for portfolio optimization built on top of Keras 3 and TensorFlow 2.
 It offers a unified interface and tools compatible with Keras to build, fine-tune, and cross-validate portfolio models.

 ## Installation